code0monkey1/learn-typescript-fullstackopen/README.md

          const myCanvas = <HTMLCanvasElement>document.getElementById("main_canvas");

         ```
-      - TypeScript only allows type assertions which convert to a more specific or less specific version of a type.
-This rule prevents “impossible” coercions like:
+      - TypeScript only allows type assertions which convert to a **more specific or less specific version of a type**.
+This rule _prevents “impossible” coercions_ like:

+          `const x = "hello" as number;`

+          >Conversion of type 'string' to type 'number' may be a mistake because neither type sufficiently overlaps with the other.
+If this was intentional, convert the expression to 'unknown' first.